VyZX: Formal Verification of a Graphical Quantum Language: The ZX Calculus

-The \emph{\zxcalc}~\cite{CoeckeDuncan2011, coecke2017picturing} uses \zxdiags with a set of rewrite rules to translate between equivalent quantum operations.
-We show the canonical set of rewrite rules in \Cref{sec:zx-rules}.
-Note that instead of denoting \zxdiags as equal, we denote them as proportional (\(\propto\)), meaning they are equal up to a non-zero constant factor.
-Considering equality up to constant factors is a convention in \zxcalc, as any non-zero scalar can be written as a \zxdiag with no inputs or outputs.
+The \emph{\zxcalc}~\cite{CoeckeDuncan2011,coecke2017picturing} uses \zxdiags with a set of rewrite rules to translate between equivalent quantum operations.
+We show a sample of common rewrite rules in \Cref{sec:zx-rules}.
+Note that instead of denoting \zxdiags as equal, we denote them as proportional (\(\propto\)), meaning they are equal up to a non-zero scalar factor.
+Considering equality up to scalar factors is a convention in \zxcalc, as any non-zero scalar can be written as a \zxdiag with no inputs or outputs.